Go From Confused To Camera-Confident

 The Workshop in Five Modules

-Each week, you'll receive one of the five modules, starting with the Welcome Module, followed by Program Mode, Aperture Mode, Shutter Mode and Manual Mode.
+The workshop is organized into five modules, starting with the Welcome Module, followed by Program Mode, Aperture Mode, Shutter Mode and Manual Mode.
 The modules are broken up into lessons of 10 minutes or less, to give you time to practice as you learn.
 You can read about them in more detail below.

 A Bonus Module

-The sixth week, you'll receive an additional bonus module with reviews, practice exercises, gear and reading suggestions, and, best of all, an advanced lesson on using Back Button Focusing.
+You'll also receive an additional bonus module with reviews, practice exercises, gear and reading suggestions, and, best of all, an advanced lesson on using Back Button Focusing.
 When you try it, you'll be amazed at how it improves your camera control.

 An Invitation to Join Our Private Facebook Group